-The indications are very uncertain at this time from forecast models on whether the appearance of this warm mass of water at the surface might develop further over the coming months into an El Niño event.
-The current conditions beneath the tropical Pacific are generally thought to be not sufficient alone to trigger an El Niño, and further developments will be watched for in the next few weeks and months.
-A feature that could enhance the development of an El Niño would be the onset of further westerly wind bursts in the Equatorial western Pacific.
-Existing unusually warm conditions in the Equatorial Pacific near the dateline could also contribute to developments.
+Indications continue to be uncertain at this time from forecast models on whether the situation will develop further over the coming months into an El Niño event.
+The current conditions beneath the tropical Pacific are still generally thought to be insufficient alone to guarantee onset of an El Niño, and further developments will be watched for in the next few weeks and months.
+Existing unusually warm conditions in the Equatorial Pacific near the dateline continue to be a factor that could contribute to developments.